Cybertas/A-Simple-Bash-Scripting-Guide/README.md

 ## Guide Breakdown
 - This guide is broken down into two parts:
     - **Part 1: Working with Shell**
-        - Part 1 provides information on  Bash Shell usage, how to interact with an OS without an GUI.
+        - Part 1 provides information on  Bash Shell usage, how to interact with OS over CLI (Command Line Interface).
         - e.g. Basic commands, Permissions, Processes...
+        - Start here - **Insert README.md for Part1**
     - **Part 2: Bash Scripting**
         - Part 2 provides information on how to scripting using Bash.
         - e.g. Loops, Functions, Positional Parameters...
+        - Start here - **Insert README.md for Part2**

 ## Prerequisites
 - A Bash Shell, which comes by default on many Linux Distros.